All Episodes

 We've been talking for a week about how important the issue is, that it's a constitutional issue and has more to do with the Constitution than it does to do with individuals.

-Uh but we didn't decide on doing it really until I walked in that morning.
+But we didn't decide on doing it really until I walked in that morning.

 My shoes were hurting me the whole damn time.

-But uh we walked in and you have to look for an opportunity when the floor is open.
+But we walked in and you have to look for an opportunity when the floor is open.

-The Democrats control the floor, and most of the time they tie it up where you're not allowed to filibuster, and the floor became open and it was either today or Wednesday or Thursday, and we decided the opportunity was there and we went for it.
+The Democrats control the floor and most of the time they tie it up where you're not allowed to filibuster.

 But we had prepared for it in the sense that I'd been going over articles about drones and the discussion for a couple weeks.

-That is a majority viewpoint, but nobody in the Republican Party has dared take this president on.
+But nobody in the Republican Party has dared take this president on.

 And I hope this kind of thing continues.

-I hope the reaction you've gotten, I know you're getting some crisis criticism, we'll ask you about a minute, but um this was to me a seminal event last night that could change the direction that we are all heading, particularly in terms of uh educating and informing the American people about what actually is happening in their country.
+But this was, to me, a seminal event last night that could change the direction that we are all heading, particularly in terms of educating and informing the American people about what actually is happening in their country.

-Well, you know, we ask a pretty important question, and that's whether you get to pick and choose which parts of the Bill of Rights apply to American citizens, and you know, the Fifth Amendment says you get a right to a trial, you get a right to due process, and we don't think the the president or any politician, Republican or Democrat, should get to choose when the Fifth Amendment applies.
+Well, you know, we ask a pretty important question, and that's whether you get to pick and choose which parts of the Bill of Rights apply to American citizens.

-I I don't intend to kill Americans.
+I don't intend to kill Americans.

-The problem is is it's sort of like indefinite detention.
+The problem is, is it's sort of like indefinite detention.

-We can now detain American citizens without trial, and he says, Well, I don't intend to.
+We can now detain American citizens without trial.

-Well, his oath of office says I will preserve, protect, and defend the Constitution.
+Well, his oath of office says, I will preserve, protect, and defend the Constitution.

 It doesn't say I intend to preserve, protect, and defend the Constitution.

-So we we want stronger language.
+So we want stronger language.

 Well, that's a good point.

-Your your filibuster ostensibly was to protest the nomination of John Brennan as the CIA director, but it's taken on a much larger universe of ideas now.
+Your filibuster ostensibly was to protest the nomination of John Brennan as the CIA director, but it's taken on a much larger universe of ideas now.

-Uh it's It's become bigger than just the Brennan nomination.
+It's become bigger than just the Brennan nomination.

 A lot of people are saying, come on, there's no president that would ever do that.